etijskens/et-micc2/LINKS.rst

   * self-instrumenting a python program for performance measurements
   * using pypy
 * `Speeding up your code <https://pythonspeed.com/performance/>`_
+* `Cython, Rust, and more: choosing a language for Python extensions <https://pythonspeed.com/articles/rust-cython-python-extensions/>`_

 Approaches mimicking or wrapping OpenMP and MPI: